 Unfair trade creates inequality

 The unfortunate reality is that most trade disproportionately benefits corporations near the end of the supply chain rather than the people at the beginning.
-So farmers in the Global South growing cocoa, coffee and bananas are often left to subsist on little when big businesses are making money on their hard labor.
+So farmers in the Latin America & the Caribbean, Africa & the Middle East, Asia and Asia Pacific growing cocoa, coffee and bananas are often left to subsist on little when big businesses are making money on their hard labor.

 Focused on income

 Without a sustainable source of income, it is impossible to live and provide for your family, let alone run your own business.
 That’s why we focus first on making sure that farmers and workers get a fair deal for the products they grow—because they earned it.
 We believe all people should have the right to thrive and that means they need the resources to do it.
 The ripple effect is huge.
 Focusing on creating more just and equitable trade:

 We work in parts of the world where government oversight is limited, infrastructure (roads, wells, public services, etc.) is often lacking and human rights are sometimes forgotten in favor of more urgent needs.
 While Fairtrade works with governments and NGOs to change this, we know real people are struggling right now—so we set research-driven standards to ensure that people and the environment are prioritized today.

 Unsustainably-sourced products have a price—even if the shopper or the business doesn’t feel it—and that cost is often in the livelihoods of the people at the beginning of the supply chain.
 Through the global fair trade movement businesses, NGOs, and shoppers alike are rebalancing trade – one product at a time.